hashicorp/vault/website/source/intro/getting-started/policies.html.md

 For GitHub, the `default` team is the default policy set that everyone is assigned to no matter what team they're on.

-Other auth backends use alternate, but likely similar mechanisms for mapping policies to identity.
+Other auth methods use alternate, but likely similar mechanisms for mapping policies to identity.

 ## Next